newswangerd/misc_go_creations/README.md

-# misc_go_creations
+# Miscellaneous Go Creations

-This is where I put random Go snippets that I've written for fun
+I like doing coding challenges on hackerrank and r/dailyprogrammer.
+I put some of my favorite go challenges here.